th-we/deskflow-wiki/Public-Release.md

 1. Merge release branch (e.g. `v1.2.3`) into `master`
 1. Manually build from `master`
 1. Test master build on all operating systems
+    * This is a cursory test to ensure build is as expected
+    * This not full QA as that was done in [[Testing Release]]
+1. Tag version from `master` branch
 1. Close the release milestone
-1. Tag version from `master` branch
-1. Do a cursory test of all builds in case of silent CI issue
-1. Upload to the public website and test links
+1. Upload installers to the public website:
+    * Test all download links on the website
 1. Set current version in website settings
-1. Test all download links
+    * Older versions will now show as out of date in the config app
+    * This prompts users to download the new update
-1. Install the previous version and test update check feature
+1. Test update check feature by installing the previous version
-1. Set next version in `Version.cmake` (in `v1-dev` branch)